Orion StarBlast II 4.5 EQ Reviewed: Recommended Telescope

 The Orion EQ-1 Equatorial Mount Quality

-The EQ-1 mount is basically the same as the mount supplied with most of the Celestron PowerSeeker telescopes, but the StarBlast is small and light enough to work on it quite well – and also has good enough optics that it’s worth talking about actually using it.
+The EQ-1 mount is basically the same as the mount supplied with most of the Celestron PowerSeeker telescopes that I advise against, but the StarBlast II optical tube is small and light enough to work on the same mount quite well.
+And, unlike the PowerSeekers, the StarBlast 4.5 II EQ has good enough optics that it’s worth talking about actually using it.

 The EQ-1 is more or less a simplified version of the larger German equatorial mounts used for large telescopes and/or astrophotography.
-It lacks a polar scope, and the setting circles on it are so small that they’re almost entirely useless, but for visual astronomy it works just fine—don’t expect it to work well for astrophotography, however.
+It lacks a polar scope, and the setting circles on it are so small that they’re almost entirely useless.
+But for visual astronomy, setting circles work just fine—don’t expect them to work well for astrophotography, however.

 What can you see?